😮💨Music Promotion Guide

 How do I avoid my social media feeling inauthentic?

 The inauthenticity fear is usually about voice, not volume.
-Autohype's captions are written in your genre's authentic language — they don't feel like corporate marketing copy.
+Read a creator's existing videos before you order from them — if their tone already fits your music, the video they make with your track will too.
 And your music is always the content.
-The volume is automated; the soul is yours.
+The reach is bought; the soul is yours.